Pwarren61222/osticket-prereqs/README.md

 <img src="https://imgur.com/cApPmN6.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this step, Os-Ticket is fully downloaded and tickets can now be created and assigned to different users, it will display the different departments that are present, as well as the communication between the differnt users who work on the every ticket.
+In this step, Os-Ticket is fully downloaded and tickets can now be created and assigned to different users.
+We observed the different departments that are present, as well as the communication between the differnt users who work on the same tickets.
 </p>
 <br />